bjeri002-xamk/Portfolio/README.md

 My portfolio

-Here are some projects made by me..
+Here are some projects made by me.